-You can start a festive dinner with this creamy mozzarella polenta, which we have enriched with some smoked bacon and cheddar cheese to melt in your mouth.
+You can start a festive dinner with this creamy mozzarella polenta, enriched with some smoked bacon and cheddar cheese to melt in your mouth.
 This delicious recipe can be an excellent appetizer for dinner, and the main course for lunch with a salad or can be eaten as a side dish.

 Table of Contents